c19early.org COVID-19 treatment researchLactoferrinLactoferrin (more..)

 Figure 23.
 Efficacy vs. cost for COVID-19 treatments.

 Meta analysis using the most serious outcome reported shows 24% [-24‑53%] lower risk, without reaching statistical significance.
 Results are worse for Randomized Controlled Trials and higher quality studies.
 Early treatment is more effective than late treatment.
-3 studies from 3 independent teams in 2 countries show significant improvements.
+3 studies from 3 independent teams in 2 countries show significant benefit.

 Unresolved fever 25% Improvement Relative Risk Unresolved fatigue 33% Unresolved cough 0% Unresolved headache 0% Unresolved loss of smell/t..
 25% Lactoferrin Algahtani et al. LATE TREATMENT RCT Is late treatment with lactoferrin beneficial for COVID-19?
 RCT 54 patients in Egypt (July - September 2020) Trial underpowered to detect differences c19early.org Algahtani et al., Medicina, August 2021 Favorslactoferrin Favorscontrol 0 0.5 1 1.5 2+